cburschka/cadence/README.md

   the application harder to find, and will break session-authentication due to cross-site security policies.

-The `--mode` determines whether to aggregate and minify the scripts and stylesheets.
-For development, "debug" is recommended.

 ### Make

 Then simply execute the Makefile.